Smartsheet Pros and Cons 2026: Is It Actually Worth the Money?

 Multiple Work Views

-You get four main ways to look at your work: Grid, Gantt, Card, and Calendar views.
-Switch between them on the same sheet without losing any data — honestly, this is a bigger advantage than it sounds.
-Most tools lock you into one view per project type, which drives people crazy.
-Got a mixed team where some people want a Gantt timeline and others want Kanban cards?
-This flexibility means everyone can work in the same place without constant exports and copy-pasting.
+Smartsheet gives you four main ways to visualize your work: Grid, Gantt, Card, and Calendar views.
+You can switch between them on the same sheet without losing data, which is actually a bigger deal than it sounds — most tools lock you into one view per project type, which drives people crazy.
+If your team has mixed preferences — some people want a Gantt timeline, others want Kanban cards — this flexibility helps everyone work in the same place without constant exports and copy-pasting.

 Automation and Workflow Builder

-This is where Smartsheet really earns its keep.
-The automation engine lets you build rule-based workflows that trigger on date changes, status updates, row additions, or approval requests — and you don't need to write a single line of code.
-Recurring tasks, alert notifications, approval chains — all automated.
-After using this feature myself, I can tell you that teams burning 5+ hours a week on manual status updates can justify the subscription cost just from this one thing.
+The automation engine is one of Smartsheet's strongest arguments for its price tag.
+You can build rule-based workflows that trigger on date changes, status updates, row additions, or approval requests — no code required.
+Recurring tasks, alert notifications, and approval chains can all be automated.
+Honestly, for teams burning 5+ hours a week on manual status updates, this feature alone can justify the subscription cost.
 It's that good.

 Dashboards and Reporting

-Pull data from multiple sheets into a single dashboard — super useful for portfolio reporting or executive presentations.
+Smartsheet's dashboards let you pull data from multiple sheets into a single, visual summary — super useful for portfolio-level reporting or executive presentations.
 You can embed charts, metrics, shortcuts, and even live web content.
-The reporting module builds cross-sheet reports that aggregate data automatically.
-I'll be honest: the first hour feels like assembling IKEA furniture without instructions, but once you get the hang of it, the dashboard builder is reasonably intuitive.
+The reporting module lets you build cross-sheet reports that aggregate data automatically.
+The dashboard builder is reasonably intuitive once you've spent a couple of hours with it, though I'll admit the first hour feels a bit like assembling IKEA furniture without the instructions.

 Resource Management